n6wxd/HelloOpenHands/README.md

 ## Description

-This project contains simple "Hello World" scripts in bash, Python, TypeScript, C, C#, Rust, and Go that print "hello world!" to the console.
+This project contains simple "Hello World" scripts in bash, Python, TypeScript, C, C#, Rust, Go, and Java that print "hello world!" to the console.
 It serves as a basic example of programming in different languages and can be used as a starting point for learning programming.

 ## Files